 Pricing & Plans

-LifeLock offers a total of three plans starting with the Standard which costs $9.99 a month.
-After the first year, the price will go up to $12.99 a month.
-The Advantage plan costs $19.99 a month and will increase to $24.99 a month after the end of the first year.
-The Ultimate Plus plan costs $29.99 a month for the first year and then $34.99 a month after.
-LifeLock Junior can be added to any of their plans for $5.99 a month per child.
+LifeLock offers a total of three plans starting with the Standard which costs $9.99 a month (Terms Apply).
+After the first year, the price will go up to $11.99 a month.
+The Norton 360 with LifeLock Advantage plan costs $19.99 a month and will increase to $24.99 a month after the end of the first year (Terms Apply).
+The Norton 360 with LifeLock Ultimate Plus plan costs $29.99 a month for the first year and then $34.99 a month after (Terms Apply).

 InfoArmor offers an Individual plan for $14.95 a month or a family plan for $24.95 a month.
 You can choose to pay by the year and will receive two months free.